How to fix a sexless marriage by removing bad habits

 Step 3: Be willing to be aroused

 Forget all the concern about whether your genitals will perform as you expect them to.
-The biggest challenge for couples who have long been without sex is that they just aren't used to being aroused with their partner.
-Or maybe not used to being willing.
+A lack of sex means a lack of arousal.
+That’s the first hurdle.
+Or maybe they are not used to being willing.

 You'll hear a lot of people talking about how good a lover their partner is...or how poor.
 But fewer people focus on how eager and willing they are to allow their bodies to be aroused.